-These computers all have similar, confusing names and fairly similar specs.
-Here, we look at the four basic models of MacBook available and decide which is best for most people looking to buy a MacBook in 2018.
+In this article we will look at the four basic models of MacBook available and assess which is best for most people looking to buy a MacBook in 2018.

 Best MacBook 2018